Faith: Why? So you can impart some special Buffy wisdom, that it? Do you think you're better than me? Do you? Say it, you think you're better than me.

-- That Was the Last Entry: The first info the Scoobies have about the prophesied "ascension" is a journal entry saying "Tomorrow is the ascension, may God help us."
+- That Was the Last Entry: The first info the Scoobies have about the prophesied "ascension" is a journal entry of a pastor in the town of Sharpesville saying "Tomorrow is the ascension, may God help us."
 It was the last time the town was ever heard of.

-- To Create A Playground For Evil: Faith mentions in passing that Mayor Wilikins "built this town for demons to feed on".
-This would explain a lot about Sunnydale, such as its Weirdness Censor and Absurdly Spacious Sewers.
+- To Create a Playground for Evil: Faith mentions in passing that Wilikins "built this town for demons to feed on".
+This would explain a lot about Sunnydale, such as its Weirdness Censor and Tunnel Network of Absurdly Spacious Sewers.

-- Uncanny Family Resemblance: Invoked by the Mayor, who was him, his son, his grandson and his great grandson (he's immortal).
+- Uncanny Family Resemblance: Invoked by the Mayor, who was himself, his son, and his grandson (he's immortal).

-- Vampires Are Sex Gods / Evil Is Sexy: Faith enthusiastically tongue-wrestles with Angelus.
+- Vampires Are Sex Gods: Faith enthusiastically tongue-wrestles with "Angelus".

-- Wham Episode: Angel loses his soul to become the monstrous Angelus and has allied himself with an utterly psycho Faith, who is all for killing all of Sunnydale for the Big Bad.
+- Wham Episode: Angelus returns and has allied himself with an utterly psycho Faith, who is all for killing all of Sunnydale for the Big Bad.
 It's all a ruse, but evil Faith is frightening.